AnnaErsh/Electronics-calibration/README.md

 The `histograms` folder contains contains signal maps for each processed file (subfolder `ampl`, first figure on this page), calibration peaks (subfolder `peaks`, second figure), calibration lines (subfolder `lines`, third figure) and histograms of each found and fitted peak, if the `ifPlotPeaks` flag was turned on (subfolder `separation`).
 Each of these subfolders contains a `macros` folder with automatically generated ROOT macroses of all these plots.

+> The peaks histogram will not always look as nice as on the example.
+Sometimes there will be the saturation peak.

+The final results of the superimposed calibration lines and maps of slope and intercept are directly in the `histograms` folder.

 >If you want to change style of the output histograms, go to `src/Style.h`.

-The final results of the superimposed calibration lines and maps of slope and intercept are directly in the `histograms` folder.